 Put the power of shade to work in your community by applying for tree-planting grants.
 Our Trees Please!

-energy efficiency by providing windbreaks and shade while beautifying parks, roadways and other common areas within
+energy efficiency by providing windbreaks and shade while beautifying city-owned parks, roadways and other common areas within

 communities both large and small.
 Matching funds from other sources must equal the grant amount; this includes in-kind